Getting Results for

 If you are the parent of a new driver, it can be very worrisome and restless when you know they are on the road.
-According to the Centers for Disease Control and Prevention, as of 2016, six teenagers die every day in a motor vehicle crash and hundreds more are injured.
+According to the Centers for Disease Control and Prevention, as of 2016, six teenagers die every day in motor vehicle crashes, and hundreds more are injured.
 It is the leading cause of death among this age group.

 But, it does not have to be this way.
 Knowing these danger zones and what you can do as a parent can help your teen driver with a mindset for safety each time they get behind the wheel.